Justzs/Algogogo/README.md

-# Algogogo Compare algorithm performance each programming language using counting commands and counting time.
+# Algogogo Compare algorithm performance each programming language using counting commands and counting times.